Structures of Directory in Operating System

 - Searching is easy due to different-different paths.

-- We share the files via linking, in case of deleting it may create the problem,
+- We share the files via linking, in case deleting it may create the problem,

-- If the link is softlink then after deleting the file we left with a dangling pointer.
+- If the link is a soft link then after deleting the file we left with a dangling pointer.

-- In case of hardlink, to delete a file we have to delete all the reference associated with it.
+- In the case of a hard link, to delete a file we have to delete all the references associated with it.